 More information about the framework is available:

-The overarching vision of the Strategy is for Aboriginal people to have access to holistic and culturally safe services that provide the best opportunity for improved mental health and social and emotional wellbeing.This Strategy is the foundation for change that will support a future way of working.
+The overarching of the Strategy is for all Aboriginal people of NSW to have access to holistic and culturally safe services that provide the best opportunity for improved mental health and social and emotional wellbeing.This Strategy is the foundation for change that will support a future way of working.
 It reflects the NSW Government's commitment to closing the gap between Aboriginal and non-Aboriginal people in NSW.

 The Strategy is supported by three goals:

 NSW Strategic Framework and Workforce Plan for Mental Health 2018-2022 and align with the NSW Health vision of a sustainable health system that delivers outcomes that matter to patients, is personalised, invests in wellness and is digitally enabled.